huggingface/transformers/README.md

 ### Serialization

+Breaking change: Models are now set in evaluation mode by default when instantiated with the `from_pretrained()` method.
+To train them don't forget to set them back in training mode (`model.train()`) to activate the dropout modules.

-While not a breaking change, the serialization methods have been standardized and you probably should switch to the new method `save_pretrained(save_directory)` if you were using any other seralization method before.
+Also, while not a breaking change, the serialization methods have been standardized and you probably should switch to the new method `save_pretrained(save_directory)` if you were using any other seralization method before.

 Here is an example: